dzuk-mutant/font_notes/data/platform-ids.md

 The use of this is discouraged by Apple.
 So we're not using it.

 ##### Microsoft (Platform ID 3)
-- Language ID 0x0809 (for UK English) < needs to be variable, hexadecimal
+- Language ID 0x0809 (for US English) < needs to be variable, hexadecimal
 - Platform Specific ID 1 (for Unicode BMP)

 ### They need to be consistent across the font